 Luckily, if you host your website at Raidboxes , the backup is done automatically!
 Just go to your Dashboard, click on the "Backups" tab and view all your daily backups.

-If you want to make changes and have to create a manual backup, click on the button "Create manual backup" and give the backup a name.
-Tip: Choose a name that makes sense so that you can recognize the backup later.
+If you want to make changes and need to create a manual backup, click the "Create manual backup" button and give the backup a name.
+Tip: Choose a name that makes sense so that you will recognize the backup later.
 Now you can play around with your website as much as you like!
-If something goes wrong, simply restore your backup.
+If something goes wrong, just restore your backup.